 - d.
-R&D institutions are responsible for ensuring that research participants fully recognize the above guidelines described in b. and c., as well as training them using educational materials related to research ethics stipulated by JST. - e.
-R&D institutions shall expand and manage research costs properly in accordance with the regulations of the R&D institution while maintaining reasonable flexibility in the operation of research costs.
-Regarding expense items subjected to the administrative process manual stipulated by JST and for which rules specific to this program are set, these rules must be followed (R&D institutions receiving Grants-in-Aid for Scientific Research can handle their expenses for items not described in the administrative process manual concerning the use of commissioned research costs in accordance with the handling rules of the Grants-in-Aid for Scientific Research in the R&D institution). - f.
-R&D institutions must conclude agreements with research participants stating that the intellectual property rights arising from the implementation of the research belong to the R&D institution or establish work regulations stipulating this.
-In particular, when a student with no employment relationship with the R&D institution becomes a research participant, except when the said student cannot become the inventor, appropriate actions must be taken, such as concluding an agreement with the student in advance to ensure that intellectual property rights pertaining to the invention (including conception, etc.) made by the student in the course of conducting the research belong to the R&D institution.
+Research institutions are responsible for ensuring that research participants fully recognize the above guidelines described in b. and c., as well as training them using educational materials related to research ethics stipulated by JST. - e.
+Research institutions shall expand and manage research costs properly in accordance with the regulations of the research institution while maintaining reasonable flexibility in the operation of research costs.
+Regarding expense items subjected to the administrative process manual stipulated by JST and for which rules specific to this program are set, these rules must be followed (Research institutions receiving Grants-in-Aid for Scientific Research can handle their expenses for items not described in the administrative process manual concerning the use of commissioned research costs in accordance with the handling rules of the Grants-in-Aid for Scientific Research institution). - f.
+Research institutions must conclude agreements with research participants stating that the intellectual property rights arising from the implementation of the research belong to the research institution or establish work regulations stipulating this.
+In particular, when a student with no employment relationship with the research institution becomes a research participant, except when the said student cannot become the inventor, appropriate actions must be taken, such as concluding an agreement with the student in advance to ensure that intellectual property rights pertaining to the invention (including conception, etc.) made by the student in the course of conducting the research belong to the research institution.
 Regarding the compensation conditions for transferring intellectual property rights, those concerned are asked to act in a way that is favorable to the student inventor.